Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

 Image recognition tasks have served as an experimental ground for enhancing tensor network methods, especially in optimizing computational efficiency, understanding the exploitation of Hilbert feature spaces, and optimizing model selection based on entanglement scaling analysis.

-Liu et al. \cite{liu2018entanglement} propose using quantum entanglement information to guide the learning of MPS architectures for image recognition tasks.
+Liu et al. \cite{liu2018entanglement} proposed using quantum entanglement information to guide the learning of MPS architectures for image recognition tasks.
 By converting images into frequency space using a direct cosine transformation, natural local correlations in 1D space are enhanced, and entanglement structures are shown to prioritize low-frequency data.
 These factors are captured in lower entanglement entropy across the system.
 An MPS is used to model these correlations.
 A MERA-based learning method is used, which minimizes the bipartite entanglement entropy (BEE) by rearranging the MPS contraction path to align the single-site entanglement entropy values (SEE) in descending order.
 Low SEE sites are discarded.
 This approach has demonstrated solid accuracy with relatively small bond dimensions on the MNIST dataset.
-Furthermore, the authors argue that their method reduces the number of qubits needed for quantum models, in contrast to methods where qubit count scales linearly with image size.

 A few works also tackle the question of selecting the optimal tensor network decomposition for a given task.
 Convy et al. \cite{convy2022mutual} applied entanglement scaling analysis from quantum physics to classical ML data.
 For a quantum system represented as a tensor network, the entanglement entropy of the system is bounded by its maximum bond dimension $m$ and $n$ connecting indices.
 Assuming a fixed $m$ (typically a hyperparameter), the entanglement scaling differs between tensor networks due to $n$, which depends on the network geometry.
 Consequently, the foremost objective when deploying tensor network ansatze is to align the entanglement scaling dictated by the data, or the quantum state, with the inherent entanglement scaling of the network.
 The authors proposed the Mutual Information (MI) score to analyze entanglement scaling on classical data.
-They investigated MI scaling patterns in the MNIST and grayscaled Tiny Images \cite{torralba200880} datasets.
+They investigated MI scaling patterns in the MNIST and grayscale Tiny Images \cite{torralba200880} datasets.
 Results suggested that Tiny Images' MI follows a boundary law, while the findings were less conclusive for MNIST.
 These insights could guide the selection of tensor networks, with 2D geometries like PEPS being suitable for datasets obeying a boundary law.